 For the last twenty years, apprenticeships have soared due to the exciting opportunities offered by many companies both large and small.
 Apprenticeships are a great way to gain the skills and knowledge within a chosen sector, whilst also being paid and mentored by experienced members of staff.

 As part of National Apprenticeship Week 2021, we sat down with Tribal’s own apprentice, Chloe Simpson, MIS Advisor in the Data Management Service team, to better understand from an apprentices’ point of view the reality of enrolling on an apprenticeship.

-There are many reasons why I chose to do an apprenticeship, a few of them being that I can gain job specific skills crucial to the industry I wanted a professional career in, these skills are constantly improving, meaning at the end I will gain qualifications which can be used to move into higher roles.
+There are many reasons why I chose to do an apprenticeship, a few of them being that I can gain job-specific skills crucial to the industry I wanted a professional career in, these skills are constantly improving, meaning at the end I will gain qualifications which can be used to move into higher roles.
 Being an apprentice gives me the opportunity to work alongside more experienced staff in a workplace environment which improves my knowledge more.
-It also means that I do not have to enrol to college full time – which I have tried in the past, but that learning environment just isn’t for me.
+It also means that I do not have to enroll to college full time – which I have tried in the past, but that learning environment just isn’t for me.

 How do you manage the learning and working aspects of your apprenticeship?

 Juggling learning and working aspects of my apprenticeship can be tricky at times, but I have the support from both my apprenticeship tutor and my line manager/colleagues.
 When I’m working on my learning aspects, I always relate them to my work – finding the similarities between the two helps me understand what I’m learning and how this will improve my standards in the work place.
 I allocate time throughout the week to work on my apprenticeship work because being organised in both aspects improves the quality of my work.